vishesh-sarinDXB/my-journey/README.md

 5 hrs kinda distracted ka around 8 pm

 finished course challenge at approx 1240am (technically day 25, aka past 14th july deadline but still same waking day)

+# Day 25

+not done anything yet, but writing here commitment to kaggle for day 30

+specifically make dataset from data so far in this repo

+make notebook from thsi data set with basic bar charts analysis

+make update post for day 30

+make notebook for generic visualizations personal cheat sheet seaborn

+make 1 post in general for discussions from a blog post from one of my substacks

+(optional) make baseline submission for isic competition